vlucas/vancelucas-site/source/blog/2014-03-20-funemployed.html.markdown

 else that any full-time job is going to give you. **This makes choosing my next job very hard**.
-A lot more thought goes into what I am going to go with the next few years of my life, and how that will help me along my path, whether or not it will be interesting and challening enough for me, etc.
+A lot more thought goes into what I am going to go with the next few years of my life, and how that will help me along my path, whether or not it will be interesting and challenging enough for me, etc.

 ## What I am Looking For Now